 Family members should be there to offer support when you’re in need.
 If someone in your family employs the “sink or swim” ideology anytime you need help or support; they aren’t healthy to be around.

 While you should deal with some of your issues on your own, never being there for you is a problem when it comes to family.
-Tough love is an unhealthy way to go about relationships with family members.
+Tough love do not always lead to healthy relationships with relatives.

 They do this to feel elevated and superior to you.
 They’re also trying to dictate your life and control you.
 When you reach the stage of life where you’re an adult, you should be free to make your own choices.